-10As a term of comparison, being an exporting firm increases the probability of R&D by 19 percentage points.
+&lt;sup>14As a term of comparison, being an exporting firm increases the probability of R&D by 19 percentage points.

+Finally, in table 4 we report the results of different specifications of the bivariate probit model.
 In the first two specifications fewer variables are included: only size and age in the first model, and the baseline excluding human capital in the second model; the number of firm-year observations increases to more than 9,000 and the instruments seem more powerful as detected by the F test in the 2SLS reported by memo at the bottom of the table (F test higher than 8).
 With only size and age, the marginal effect of issuing equities on the probability of R&D slightly decreases to a value around 16 percentage points, i.e. roughly one third of the estimated probability; in the second specification excluding human capital the effect is similar to that estimated in the baseline, around 40 per cent of the estimated R&D probability.
-In the final specifications more controls are added without any significant change compared to the baseline estimation reported in Table 4.
+In the final specifications more controls are added without any significant change compared to the baseline estimation reported in Table 3.